brandonyongys/brandonyongys.github.io/_posts/2023-01-31-DS-interviews.md

 ---

 I have been going through a series of interviews for the past few months as an interviewer as well as an interviewee.
-It all started back my supervisor, who was a senior principal analyst, submitted his resignation after the original department has achieved all three main objectives.
+It all started back when my supervisor, who was a senior principal analyst, submitted his resignation after the original department has achieved all three main objectives.
 After his resignation, I had to take on the role as a technical interviewer to assess the technical capability of the interviewees.

 However, for the same reason, I had suddenly lost a good supervisor and were no longer guided and mentored by an experienced IT professional.
 I no longer could receive constructive feedback on my technical and professional development.
 I no longer know what I know and know what I don't know.
 Concurrently, I was trying to figure out where is the next direction for my own career.
 <hr>